Related publications

 You can get the new State Pension if you reach your State Pension age on or after 6 April 2016.
 This means you’re:

-You won’t get any Additional State Pension under the new State Pension rules.
-You also won’t be able to claim on your spouse or civil partner’s NI contributions.
-However, there may be exceptions if you’re widowed or divorced.
+You will not get any Additional State Pension under the new State Pension rules.
+You also will not be able to claim on your spouse or civil partner’s NI contributions – with some exceptions if you’re widowed or divorced.

-If you don’t have enough years to get the full new State Pension, you may be able to pay voluntary NI contributions to increase how much you get.
+If you do not have enough years to get the full new State Pension, you may be able to pay voluntary NI contributions to increase how much you get.
 Or you might be able to claim Pension Credit if your income is low.

-You need to make a claim for your pension – you won’t get it automatically.
+You need to make a claim for your pension – you will not get it automatically.

-If you think you’re affected, contact the Pension Service to ask them to recalculate your State Pension.
+If you think this affects you, contact the Pension Service to ask them to recalculate your State Pension.
 You can do this whether you’re claiming or delaying your State Pension.
+You can also contact our Helpline to speak to an adviser.

 If you’ve reached State Pension age and your income is low, check if you could be getting Pension Credit.